-This is my fourth release of Forager Pinot Noir.
-2015 was a very dry season.
-We experienced warm temperatures after an initially slow start to Spring.
-The bunches were small and ripe with lovely intensity.
+This is my fifth release of Forager Pinot Noir.
+2016 was a balanced season with mid summer rains and otherwise warm and dry conditions.
+The bunches were full after a good flowering and ripe with a mix of red and dark fruits.
 Hand-picked and hand-sorted, the grapes are then returned to sit amongst the vines where they once grew.
 Giving indigenous yeasts from the vineyard the opportunity to create a true expression of the actual vineyard site.
 Temperature fluctuations in the vineyard environment add a layer of complexity to the fermentation process, with a prolonged pre-fermentation maceration and cooler soaking temperatures than I would expect inside a winery.
+This wine was picked and fermented at the Blacks Ave Vineyard, Waipara.

 |REGION||Waipara, North Canterbury|